Peale's dolphin: Taxonomy

-Though it is traditionally placed in the genus Lagenorhynchus, recent molecular analyses indicate Peale's dolphin is actually more closely related to the dolphins of the genus Cephalorhynchus.
-If true, this would mean this species must either be transferred to Cephalorhynchus or be given a new genus of its own.
-An alternate genus proposed for this species (as well as the Pacific white-sided dolphin, hourglass dolphin and dusky dolphin is the resurrected genus Sagmatias.
-Some behavioral and morphological data support moving Peale's dolphin to Cephalorhynchus.
+Though it had traditionally been placed in the genus Lagenorhynchus, molecular analyses indicated Peale's dolphin is more closely related to the dolphins of the genus Cephalorhynchus.
+Some behavioral and morphological data supported moving Peale's dolphin to Cephalorhynchus.
 According to Schevill & Watkins 1971, Peale's dolphin and the Cephalorhynchus species are the only dolphins that do not whistle.
 Peale's dolphin also shares with several Cephalorhynchus species the possession of a distinct white "armpit" marking behind the pectoral fin.
+As a result, Peale's dolphin was reclassified as Cephalorhynchus australis in 2025.